+Plans are currently being formulated to increase cane planting, production and harvesting, with improved mechanisation.
 Government will establish a Special Parliamentary Committee on the Sugar Sector to set clear and tangible strategies and targets.
 Farmers and landowners will be brought back into the organisational structure of the industry.

-Government must respect the human rights of every person in Fiji as guaranteed in the Constitution of Republic of Fiji 2013, as well as the rights of all communities in Fiji.
-We must also continue to recognise the rights of the first peoples of this nation or the iTaukei, and the people of Rotuma, as guaranteed in international agreements, such as the International Labour Organisation Convention No. 169 on the Rights of Indigenous and Tribal Peoples Convention, as well as in United Nations Declaration on the Rights of Indigenous Peoples.

-Indigenous rights are a category of human rights similar to women's rights, the rights of the disabled and the rights of children.
+Government must respect the human rights of every person in Fiji as guaranteed in the Constitution of the Republic of Fiji 2013, as well as the rights of all communities in Fiji.
+We must also continue to recognise the rights of the first peoples of this nation or the iTaukei and the people of Rotuma, as quaranteed in international agreements like the International Labour Organisation Convention No. 169 on the Rights of Indigenous and Tribal Peoples, as well as the United Nations Declaration on the Rights of Indigenous Peoples.
+Indigenous Rights are a category of human rights, similar to women's rights. the rights of the disabled and the rights of children.
 In recognising these rights, Government does not seek to place indigenous rights above the rights of members of our minority ethnic communities, given the indivisibility and equality of human rights.

-The Great Council of Chiefs (GCC), traditionally the apex of the Vanua, is to be reestablished.
+The Great Council of Chiefs, traditionally the apex of the Vanua, is to be reestablished.
 Its first meeting will take place in late May.
-Government will undertake consultations and preparatory work before bringing the relevant Bills to this august Parliament.
+The Government will undertake consultations and preparatory work before bringing the relevant Bills to this House.

-I am reminded by the words of the late Justice Jai Ram Reddy, who addressed the Council of Chiefs in 1997 as the Leader of the Opposition.
-He asked the Chiefs to consider themselves leaders, not just of the iTaukei, but of all Fijians.
+I am reminded of the words of the late Justice Jai Ram Reddy, who addressed the Council of Chiefs in 1997, as the Leader of Opposition.
+He asked the Chiefs to consider themselves leaders not just of the iTaukei, but of all of Fiji's people.
 He reminded them that Indo-Fijians did not wish to separate themselves from their iTaukei brothers and sisters.
-And speaking for the Indo-Fijian community, he told the Chiefs, and I quote: "Fiji is our home.
+And, speaking for the Indo-Fijian community, he told the Chiefs, and I quote: "Fiji is our home.
 Fiji is our only home.
 We have no other.
-We want no other."
+We want no other".
+End quote

 The principal iTaukei statutes will be reviewed.
-They include, the iTaukei Affairs Act, iTaukei Lands Act, iTaukei Lands Trust Act, iTaukei Trust Fund Act and iTaukei Development Fund Act.
+These include the iTaukei Affairs Act, the iTaukei Lands Act, the iTaukei Land Trust Act, the iTaukei Trust Fund Act, and the iTaukei Development Fund Act.
 This will position the relevant institutions to deliver their mandates efficiently and effectively.

 The iTaukei institutions will be reviewed.
-Institutions, such as the iTaukei Affairs Board, and Provincial, Tikina and Village Councils will be strengthened.
-The iTaukei Lands and Fisheries Commission, the iTaukei Land Trust Board, the iTaukei Trust Fund Board and the Centre for Appropriate Technology and Development (CATD) will also be reviewed.
+Institutions such as the iTaukei Affairs Board, and Provincial, Tikina and Village Councils will be strengthened.
+The iTaukei Lands and Fisheries Commission, the iTaukei Land Trust Board, the iTaukei Trust Fund Board, and the Centre for Appropriate Technology and Development will also be reviewed.
+Again, the aim is to enable effective service delivery consistent with the Government's mandate in accordance with the universal standards of the UN Declaration on the Rights of Indigenous Peoples and the ILO Convention 169 on the Rights of Indigenous and Tribal Peoples.

-Again, the aim is to enable effective service delivery consistent with the Government's mandate in accordance with the universal standards of the UN Declaration on the Rights of Indigenous Peoples and ILO Convention 169 on the Rights of Indigenous and Tribal Peoples.
-A prime objective is to improve the economic position of the iTaukei and lift the living standards of villages and settlements.

-Government recognises that it is in the national interest for the iTaukei to increase their involvement in commerce.
+A prime objective is to improve the economic position of the iTaukei and lift living standards of villages and settlements.
+The Government recognises that it is in the national interest for the iTaukei to increase their involvement in commerce.

 To help achieve this, an inaugural iTaukei Resource Owners Forum will bring together resource owners and advisors with the necessary expertise to develop a roadmap for moving forward.
 This is an example of the inclusive approach that Government will continue to embrace.